csc-training/hpc-python/docs/mooc/numerical-computing/temporary-arrays.md

-Sometimes it is hard to see how many temporary arrays are needed, but if one wants to conserve memory (when working with very, very large arrays), it is usually a good idea to do apply operations on an existing array one by one instead.
+Sometimes it is hard to see how many temporary arrays are needed, but if one wants to conserve memory (when working with very, very large arrays), it is usually a good idea to apply operations on an existing array one by one:

 ~~~python
 c = 2.0 * a